ssanj/boon/docs/use-custom-types-in-assertions.md

 1. `(T, T) => Boolean` - defines how two values of a type `T` are equated.
 This is modelled by the [Equality](https://github.com/ssanj/boon/blob/master/core/src/main/scala/boon/model/Equality.scala) typeclass.
 It is similar to the Cats [Eq](https://typelevel.org/cats/typeclasses/eq.html) typeclass.
 1. `T => String` - defines how an instance of type `T` is displayed.
 This is modelled by the [StringRep](https://github.com/ssanj/boon/blob/master/core/src/main/scala/boon/model/StringRep.scala) typeclass.
 It is similar to the Cats [Show](https://typelevel.org/cats/typeclasses/show.html) typeclass
-1. `(T, T) => NonEmptySeq[String]` -  defines how the differences between two instances of type `T` are displayed on failure.
+1. `(T, T, EqualityType) => NonEmptySeq[String]` -  defines how the differences between two instances of type `T` are displayed on failure.
 This is modelled by the [Difference](https://github.com/ssanj/boon/blob/master/core/src/main/scala/boon/model/Difference.scala) trait.
+[EqualityType](https://github.com/ssanj/boon/blob/master/core/src/main/scala/boon/model/EqualityType.scala) specifies how the values differ from each other.

 These three functions are bundled into the `BoonType` typeclass.